 - Related Read: 10 Easy & Fun Tricks to Teach Your Cat (With Videos)

 The Blue Point Siamese’s short coat means they’re low maintenance in terms of grooming.
-A quick brush once a week will keep their coats looking smooth and shiny, as well as keep shedding hairs under control.
+A quick brush once a week will keep their coats looking smooth and shiny, as well as keep loose hair under control.

 Health and Conditions 🏥

-Several different health conditions can affect any Siamese cat, no matter their color.
-Any reputable breeder or your veterinarian will be able to give you more details.
+Several health conditions can affect any Siamese cat, regardless of its color.
+Any reputable breeder or veterinarian will be able to give you more details.

 Male vs. Female

 Blue Point Siamese cats will add so much joy to your household that you might wonder how you filled your days before they came along.
-These cats are inquisitive, playful, intelligent, and vocal.
-Siamese cats crave more attention than your average cat, so you’ll need to make sure that you can dedicate plenty of time and energy to keeping your Blue Point Siamese cat happy and content.
+They are inquisitive, playful, intelligent, and vocal.
+Siamese cats crave more attention than your average cat, and you’ll need to make sure that you can dedicate plenty of time and energy to keeping your Blue Point Siamese cat happy and content.

-Despite the potential to suffer from a few different health conditions, Blue Point Siamese cats generally live long and healthy lives.
+Despite the potential to suffer from a few health conditions, Blue Point Siamese cats generally live long and healthy lives.
 They also form strong bonds with their families, so wherever you are around the house, you can expect to have a companion either watching you while you work or vocally demanding a little more attention!
-If you’ve got a Blue Point Siamese, we’d love to hear all about them.
+If you have a Blue Point Siamese, we’d love to hear all about them.
 You can get in touch with us using the comments section below.

 Featured Image: Tatiana Chekryzhova, Shutterstock, Fish icon